 the result of the asset allocation ratios to the tax asset value in accordance with clause 2.3.9(1); and

 clause 2.1.1 to the unallocated closing RAB value.

+For the purpose of subclause (2), ‘deferred tax balance relating to assets disposed of in the disclosure year in question’ means the amount of deferred tax associated with the assets disposed of by the EDB and, where that deferred tax balance is a deferred tax liability, it must have a negative value.

 Temporary differences